ExaDigiT/Documentation/RAPS.rst

   :language: shell

-Raps input data format
+RAPS python input data format
 ----------

-Raps requires a certain amount of data on a series of jobs in order to function.
+RAPS requires a certain amount of data on a series of jobs in order to function.

-This requires a list of jobs, where each job has the following information (as a job_dict structure descrived below):
+This requires a list of jobs, where each job has the following information (as a job_dict structure described below):

 - **Number of nodes** : used by the job (integer)
 - **Name** : job name (string)